mdolab/niceplots/README.md

 ## How do I get set up?

 * `import matplotlib.pyplot as plt` and `import niceplots` at the top of a file where you would like to use any function defined in this package.
-* Use `plt.style.use(niceplots.get_style())` to set some defaults for nice looking plots.
-You can also try passing different styles to `get_style()`, such as niceplots' `james-dark` or any of matplotlib's styles (see the function's documentation for a full list of available niceplots styles).
+* Use `plt.style.use(niceplots.get_style())` to set some defaults for nice-looking plots.
+You can also try passing different styles to `get_style()`, such as NicePlots' `"james-dark"` or any of matplotlib's styles (see the function's documentation for a full list of available NicePlots styles).
+* Take advantage of NicePlots' helper functions, including (but not limited to) `adjust_spines`, `horiz_bar`, and `plot_nested_pie`, which are all documented in the [examples gallery](https://mdolab-niceplots.readthedocs-hosted.com/en/latest/auto_examples/index.html).
-* Plot your beautiful data.
+* Admire your beautiful data.

 ## Do you have docs?

-Sort of, you can find our examples gallery and api documentation [here](https://mdolab-niceplots.readthedocs-hosted.com/en/latest)
+Sort of, you can find our examples gallery and API documentation [here](https://mdolab-niceplots.readthedocs-hosted.com/en/latest)

 ## Contribution guidelines